warbe-maker/VBA-Component-Management/README.md

 The service also checks whether a  _Used&nbsp;Common&nbsp;Component_ has been modified within the VB-Project using it - which may happen accidentally or intentionally - and registers a **due modification revert alert** displayed when the Workbook is opened subsequently and the [_UpdateOutdatedCommonComponents_ service](#the-updateoutdatedcommoncomponents-service) is about to revert the made modifications, allowing to display the code difference (using WinMerge).

 #### The _Common Components_ folder
-_CompMan_ maintains for each _Raw&nbsp:Common&nbsp;Component_ a copy of the _Export File_ in a _Common&nbsp;Components_ folder.
+_CompMan_ maintains for each _Raw&nbsp;Common&nbsp;Component_ a copy of the _Export File_ in a _Common&nbsp;Components_ folder.
 These _Export Files_ are the source for a serviced Workbook's outdated _Used&nbsp;Common&nbsp;Components_.
 When a _Hosted Raw&nbsp:Common&nbsp;Component_ is modified it is not only exported like any other component but also copied to the _Common&nbsp;Components_ folder thereby increasing a _Revision Number_.

 #### The _Revision Number_
 CompMan is pretty much focused on _Common&nbsp;Components_.
 In order to prevent updates of _Used&nbsp;Common&nbsp;Components_ with outdated raw versions CompMan maintains a _Revision Number_ for them which is increased whenever a new modified version is exported.
 The _Revision Number_ is maintained in a file _ComCompsHosted.dat_ located in the Workbook folder and kept in sync with the Revision Number_ in a file _ComCompsSaved.dat_ located in [the _Common Components_ folder](#the-common-components-folder).